Franconian Switzerland: Tourism

 Franconian Switzerland is one of the oldest tourist regions in Germany.
 The region's numerous caves began attracting visitors at the beginning of the 19th century.

 The region offers locals and visitors alike a variety of outdoors activities.
 Along with its countless hiking paths, the area is known for rock climbing and canoeing.

-Home to the annual Franconian Switzerland Marathon, beginning in Forchheim, slowly climbing to Sachsenmühle-Wende, and then descending to Ebermannstadt, the area includes 375 km of some of the best trails for running, Nordic walking, and rambling in Germany, which are maintained by the European community-funded Running Experience Project, founded in July 2011.
+Home to the annual Franconian Switzerland Marathon, beginning in Forchheim, slowly climbing to Sachsenmühle-Wende, and then descending to Ebermannstadt, the area includes 375 km of some of the most notable trails for running, Nordic walking, and rambling in Germany, which are maintained by the European community-funded Running Experience Project, founded in July 2011.

 The Franconian Switzerland Steam Railway (Dampfbahn Fränkische Schweiz) or DFS, is a museum railway in Ebermannstadt that operates steam and diesel specials on Sundays and on public holidays.